AliyunContainerService/ack-image-builder/README.md

 # Image Build Specification of Alibaba Cloud Container Service for Kubernetes (ACK)

+Notes: The template [ack-centos.json](https://github.com/AliyunContainerService/ack-image-builder/blob/master/ack-centos.json) is used for building custom image for ACK cluster based on the latest published ecs centos public image.

 This repository contains resources and configuration scripts for building a custom base OS Image for ACK with [HashiCorp Packer](https://www.packer.io/).

 ## Setup